The Sanctuary

 □ Validate authentication flows post-upgrade

-For organizations requiring commercial support, Red Hat Single Sign-On (RH-SSO) provides the same capabilities with enterprise backing and extended maintenance cycles.
+For organisations requiring commercial support and extended maintenance cycles, Red Hat build of Keycloak provides the same capabilities with enterprise backing.

 Keycloak: Enterprise Identity and Access Management